fbpx Skip to content

 Dr. Jeremy Benstein is a senior consultant at HATC and author of Hebrew Roots, Jewish Routes: A Tribal Language in a Global World, (Behrman, 2019).

-We are excited to share the new 2024 State of the Field Report: Hebrew Education in North American Jewish Day Schools.
+Read the 2024 State of the Field Report: Hebrew Education in North American Jewish Day Schools to see the latest research and data about Hebrew Education.

 Join Hebrew teachers, Hebrew leaders, and other school leaders for an intensive, virtual conference on Sunday, April 3, 11:30 – 3:30 EDT.